tpgithubact/transfer-real/readme.md

 文献：http://named-data.net/techreport/TR001ndn-proj.pdf
 网址：http://named-data.net

+# NFD运行

+## 开启

+If you have installed NFD from source code, it is recommended to start NFD with the nfd-start script:

+nfd-start

+Later, you can stop NFD with nfd-stop or by simply killing the nfd process.

+If you have installed NFD using a package manager, you can start and stop NFD using the operating system’s service manager (such as systemd or launchd) or using “Automatically start NFD” option in NDN Control Center app.

+## 建立NFD连接

+To create a UDP tunnel to a remote NFD, execute the following command in terminal:

+nfdc face create udp://<other host>
+where <other host> is the name or IP address of the other host (e.g., udp://spurs.cs.ucla.edu).
+This outputs:

+face-created id=308 local=udp4://10.0.2.15:6363 remote=udp4://131.179.196.46:6363 persistency=persistent
+To add a route /ndn toward the remote NFD, execute the following command in terminal:

+nfdc route add /ndn udp://<other host>
+This outputs:

+route-add-accepted prefix=/ndn nexthop=308 origin=static cost=0 flags=child-inherit expires=never
+The /ndn means that NFD will forward all Interests that start with /ndn through the face to the other host.
+If you only want to forward Interests with a certain prefix, use it instead of /ndn.
+This only forwards Interests to the other host, but there is no “back route” for the other host to forward Interests to you.
+For that, you can rely on automatic prefix propagation feature of NFD or go to the other host and use nfdc to add the route.

 # NFD介绍

 NDN Forwarding Daemon (NFD) is a network forwarder that implements and evolves together with the Named Data Networking (NDN) protocol.
 After the initial release, NFD will become a core component of the NDN Platform and will follow the same release cycle.